New Product Development Best Practices By 8 Leading Product Executives

 Eric provides two questions that managers should ask their teams when discussing progress: “what did you learn?” and “how do you know?”
 The first question provides insight on what customers want and how to improve the product.
 The second question provides the evidence that the insight is valid.

 Eric also encourages large companies to allocate budget for new products the same way venture capitalists invest in startups: in rounds.
 More specifically, he says new product development teams should be given funding based on learning milestones, rather than being given a large budget upfront to spend years building a product before testing critical risks and assumptions.
 For example, a new product development team might be given a small initial budget of $100,000 in order to start gaining feedback from potential users over a period of three months.
-If the team learns something about what customers want, they get more funding for the next stage of development.
+If the team learns something about what customers want, they get more funding for the next stage of product development.